 Solid State Drives (SSD’s) are one of the newest innovations in technology under the broad umbrella of storage devices.
 Its predecessor, the hard disk drive, is still very much a part of the technology scene, with larger HDD’s being developed to cope with the demand for more storage across portable and fixed computers.
-Currently, SSD’s are pretty expensive to purchase because of their high per-megabyte cost (which can be tens of times more than HDD’s).
+Currently, Solid State Drives are pretty expensive to purchase because of their high per-megabyte cost (which can be tens of times more than HDD’s).
+As of April 2018 prices have dropped dramatically.
 Because of the difficulty of finding sales for high-volume SSD’s, not many of them are produced for the consumer market.
 More often, smaller, more reasonably priced SSD’s are built for the everyday user.
 This means that most everyday users don’t fork out the cash to buy an SSD for long-term storage, but rather prefer to purchase them for the speed boost they give to booting and running an operating system.
 As an everyday consumer, you should consider if SSD’s are right for your use. (learn more about SSD Data Recovery)

 The Pros of SSD’s